12 Home Renovation Budget Tips

 Do Some Work Yourself

 Help out if you can.
 Offer to paint to cut down on costs or even tile the new kitchen backsplash, if you have the know-how.
 Chris Dossman, a real estate agent in Indianapolis, said by removing and discarding your old carpeting yourself, you can cut labor costs on the installer’s bill, and every little bit of savings can help.
-Believe it or not, these are some of the craziest things found during a home renovation.

 Prepare for Hidden Costs